cprivitere/terraform-gcpartner-anthos-baremetal/DEMO.md

-# Demo Steps
+# Demo Install Steps

-## Install git if you don't have it already
+- Install git if you don't have it already

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git